meldig/pdal-parallelizer/docs/source/cli.rst

     -ts, --tile_size

-Size of the tiles (If a tile does not contain any points, it will be not processed) [default=(256,256)] (single file only)
+Size of the tiles [default=(256,256)]

     -b, --buffer

-Size of the buffer that will be applied to the tiles (in all 4 directions) (single file only)
+Size of the buffer that will be applied to the tiles (in all 4 directions)

     -rb, --remove_buffer

 This flag indicate you want to remove the buffer when your tiles are written.
-If you choose not to delete the buffer, it will be assigned the withheld flag. (single file only)
+If you choose not to delete the buffer, it will be assigned the withheld flag.

     -bb, --bounding_box

-Coordinates of the bounding box you want to process (minx miny maxx maxy) (single file only)
+Coordinates of the bounding box you want to process (minx miny maxx maxy)

+    -mt, --merge_tiles

+This flag indicate you want to merge all the tiles at the end of a single cloud treatment